Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 2. Psychosocial work environment

-Psychosocial work environment (organizational culture and the organization of work) - a process to identify the real and potential hazards and risks in the psychosocial environment in the workplace must be developed, implemented and maintained in the Comprehensive Workplace Health and Safety Program.
-The psychosocial environment covers two major groups of issues:
+A process to identify the real and potential hazards and risks in the psychosocial environment in the workplace must be developed, implemented and maintained through the Comprehensive Workplace Health and Safety Program.
+The psychosocial environment covers two major topics:

-Organizational culture is defined as the attitudes, values and beliefs that guide workplace behaviours and influence the work environment on a daily basis, affecting the mental and physical well-being of employees.
-Organizational culture focuses on factors that affect the interaction between people, their work and the organization.
+Organizational culture is defined as the attitudes, values and beliefs that guide workplace behaviours and influence the work environment on a daily basis that affect the mental and physical well-being of employees.
+Organizational culture focuses on factors that affect the interaction between people, their work, and the organization.
 This element is the most interconnected with the protection and promotion of employee mental health and overall health.

 Some key examples are: